slamora/brackets-wiki/How-to-write-extensions.md

 **Add a menu divider** Get a top level or context menu as explained above.
 Then add a menu dividers via ```theMenu.addMenuDivider()```.
 It will default to the last position currently in the menu.
 You have the option of placing it with the position parameter ```first``` and ```last```, which will place the divider accordingly.
 Additionally, you can set position parameter to ```before``` and ```after```, pass in a Command ID, and place the divider accordingly.

 **Add a keyboard shortcut:** To add a keyboard shortcut without any related menu item, call ```KeyBindingManager.addBinding()``` directly, linking a shortcut to your Command id.
 Be sure to use the [Brackets Shortcuts](https://github.com/adobe/brackets/wiki/Brackets-Shortcuts) page to see which shortcuts are available and to add the shortcuts that you use to the list.

+To decline a keyboard event and allow other parts of Brackets to handle it, make your Command handler return a `$.Promise` that is _already_ rejected at the time you return it.
+(This is useful if you want to override editing keys like Enter only when the cursor lies in certain places, and allow the default behavior in other cases; or always override a key in the code editor but allow default behavior in simpler textfields). _(Note: requires Sprint 18 or later)_

 ### <a name="newui"></a>Adding new UI elements